Illustrating Middle-earth: Should "depict the noble and the heroic"

 Tolkien met the Dutch artist Cor Blok in 1961.
 He liked the five paintings that he saw enough to purchase two of them.
 "Battle of the Hornburg II" hung in the front hall of his house to welcome visitors.
 "The Dead Marshes" too found a place in his house; Blok later gave Tolkien a third painting, "Dunharrow", out of his 149 The Lord of the Rings works.
 Tolkien wrote to his publisher, Rayner Unwin, that he found Blok's paintings "most attractive", especially the Hornburg image.
 He thought the other works "attractive as pictures but bad as illustrations"; he doubted whether any living "artist of talent ... would even try to depict the noble and the heroic", elements that he felt central to his work.
 All the same, when asked in December 1962 who might be able to illustrate a deluxe edition of The Lord of the Rings (as a set of six volumes), Tolkien proposed Blok and Pauline Baynes.
 Blok added in 2011 that the 20th century had created two stereotypes of "the noble and the heroic": totalitarian hero-figures such as the "Heroes of Labour" of Stalinist Art, or the "bulging muscles (and breasts)" of the superheroes of comic books.
 He commented that neither are suitable for illustrating Tolkien, and that the two approaches had made it hard for artists of other sorts to represent heroism, even on "a small scale".
+The Tolkien scholar Daniel Howick especially admired Blok's "wonderfully atmospheric" painting "Rivendell".